Richard Stephen Ritchie: Early life

 Ritchie was born June 25, 1942, in Reidsville, North Carolina, the son of an American Tobacco Company executive.
 He was a star quarterback for Reidsville High School, despite breaking his leg twice, and graduated in 1960.
 In 1964, he graduated with a Bachelor of Science degree in Engineering Science from the United States Air Force Academy, where, as a "walk-on", he became the starting halfback for the Falcons varsity football team in 1962 and 1963, playing his final game in the 1963 Gator Bowl.

 Ritchie was described by his peers as being a jock, and by General Robin Olds, who admired him greatly, as being "brilliant" but thinking himself "God's gift" (cocky and egotistical).
 According to one of the intelligence officers of the 555th Tactical Fighter Squadron, Ritchie was often lacking in self-discipline, with a personal trademark of using too much Old Spice cologne.
 (Ritchie's retort was that the pilots' locker room was too odoriferous.)

-Professionally, Ritchie was a gifted and dedicated flyer who constantly maintained his skills by flying every two or three days.
-With consistently high performance evaluations, high scores in undergraduate pilot training and replacement training courses, and achieving a thorough understanding of the weapons systems he used, he earned opportunities to place himself in the forefront of USAF fighter pilots, where he became known for his "intelligent aggression".
+His colleagues viewed him as being hard-working and disciplined.